User Guide

 Installing plugins

-To install version control plugins like Subclipse, Subversive, eGit, P4Eclipse (Perforce) and others follow these steps:
+Generally, to install version control plugins like Subclipse, Subversive, eGit, P4Eclipse (Perforce), Mercurial, Team Foundation Server (TFS), SourceAnywhere and others follow these steps:

-1. Enable Indigo update site using Window > Preferences > Install/Update > Available Software Sites:
+1. Enable Eclipse update site using Window > Preferences > Install/Update > Available Software Sites:

 2. Install the plugin from its update site using Help > Install New Software….
-WireframeSketcher Studio is based on Eclipse Indigo (3.7) if you need to know.
+WireframeSketcher is based on Eclipse 2018-09 (4.9) if you need to know.

 top